Thursday, April 30, 2009

 Our agency, AWAA recently posted to their blog regarding the wait time.
 They gave a pretty thorough list of reasons why.
 I think the only ones they missed were politics, saving "face" and the Olympics.
 Here is their post:

 The current wait from LID to referral is 37-38 months at all agencies and increasing.
 This represents the wait time for families who just received a referral in April and who could potentially receive a referral next month.
 The wait time is calculated from the Log in Date when a dossier is sent to China, to the date that the referral is received.
 For families with LID dates after March 7, 2006, the wait time trend continues to increase half a month to a full month each month.
-No one can accurately predict how long the China wait time will become or when it may start to decrease due to a large number of unknown factors, such as the following:
+No one can accurately predict how long the China wait time will become or when it may start to decrease due to a large number of unknown factors, such as the following:• the number of infants that will be available for adoption and paper ready within the upcoming year

 • the number of domestic adoptions that will occur within China this year